Elizabeth MacDonough

-Elizabeth MacDonough (born February 16, 1966) is an American lawyer and the Parliamentarian of the United States Senate since 2012.
-She is the first woman to hold the position.
+Elizabeth MacDonough (born February 16, 1966) is an American lawyer who has been the parliamentarian of the United States Senate since 2012.
+The first woman to hold the position, MacDonough guided the Senate through the first and second impeachment trials of Donald Trump.

 Early life and education

 MacDonough grew up near Washington DC, graduating from Greens Farms Academy in 1984 and earning her bachelor's degree from George Washington University in 1988.

 MacDonough began her career in 1990 as a legislative reference assistant in the Senate library and later as assistant morning business editor to the Congressional Record.
 She left in 1995 to attend Vermont Law School, graduating with a JD in 1998.
 During law school, MacDonough interned with Judge Royce C. Lamberth (United States District Court for the District of Columbia) and the Immigration and Naturalization Service in Burlington, Vermont.

-Career

 After graduating, MacDonough worked as a trial attorney for the United States Department of Justice handling immigration cases in New Jersey.
 MacDonough joined the office of the Senate Parliamentarian in May 1999 as an assistant parliamentarian and was promoted to senior assistant parliamentarian in 2002.
 She advised then-Vice President Al Gore on the procedure for counting ballots following Bush v.
 Gore.